seanwhs/Tutorials/NextJS/Geymatter-Ledger/Appendices/A-DB-Schema.md

-# Appendix A: Complete Database Schema Reference
+# Appendix A (Expanded, Revised): Complete Database Schema Reference

 This is the full, authoritative reference for every table in Greymatter Ledger's database — every column, every type, every constraint, every relationship, and why each one exists.
+This revision incorporates the voiding/reversal columns added in Part 14.2.
 Treat this as the master blueprint you return to whenever you extend the app per Part 14's roadmap.

 ## A.1 — Entity Relationship Overview